N-Kamalesh/Excavator-Calculator/README.md

 # excavator-calculator

-An Electron application with React
+An Electron application with React can help you calculate the forces at different points in an excavator like Arm pivots, Bucket pivots, and Boom pivots.

 ## Recommended IDE Setup